War in Ukraine: Russia's military mistakes in the conflict

 wrong assumptions

 The first Russian mistake was to underestimate the strength of the resistance and the capabilities of Ukraine’s own armed forces, which are much smaller than those of Russia.
-Russia has an annual defense budget of over US$60 billion, compared to Ukraine’s spending of just over US$4 billion.
+Russia has an annual defense budget of more than $60 billion (BRL 300 billion), compared to Ukraine’s spending of just over $4 billion (BRL 20 billion).

 At the same time, Russia and many others seem to have overestimated their own military strengths.
 President Vladimir Putin has embarked on an ambitious program to modernize his armed forces, and he himself may have been too confident in his project.